Battle of Qala-i-Jangi: Uprising

 The next day, Dostum's forces set up a command post near the northern gate to direct their tank and mortar fire.
-By mid-morning they were joined by U.S./British forces divided into three teams: a close air support team designated CAS-1 that went inside the fortress along the bottom of the northeast tower to direct bombing strikes into the southern courtyard, a second close air support team designated CAS-2 that positioned itself near the main gate of the fortress, and a Quick Reaction Force consisting of four more Special Forces troops, a U.S. Navy surgeon, and soldiers from the 10th Mountain Division.
-At 11:00, a GBU-31 JDAM guided bomb, weighing 2,000 pounds (957 kg), was dropped from a U.S. Marine Corps F-18C Hornet.
-The pilot mistakenly entered in the wrong coordinates, hitting the friendly position.
+By midmorning, they were joined by U.S./British forces divided into three teams: a close air support team that went inside the fortress along the bottom of the northeast tower to direct bombing strikes into the southern courtyard, a second close air support team that positioned itself near the main gate of the fortress, and a quick reaction force consisting of four more Special Forces troops, a U.S. Navy surgeon, and soldiers from the 10th Mountain Division.
+At 11:00, a GBU-31 JDAM guided bomb, weighing 2,000 pounds (957 kg), was dropped from a U.S. Marine Corps F-18C Hornet, mistakenly hitting a friendly position after the pilot entered the wrong coordinates.
 The bomb's explosion killed several Afghans and wounded many others on the northeast tower, flipped over a T-55 tank, and wounded five U.S. and four British operators.
-That night two AC-130H Spectre gunships (callsigns GRIM 12 and GRIM 11) circled over the fortress, firing at the prisoners.
+That night, two AC-130H Spectre gunships circled over the fortress, firing at the prisoners.
 The main ammunition store was hit, creating a massive explosion that continued to burn throughout the night.
 Some prisoners managed to escape from the fort, only to be captured and lynched by the local population.

-By the morning of 27 November, prisoner resistance had slackened.
-The allied forces mounted a systematic assault supported by tanks and other armored vehicles and defeated a counterattack by the prisoners.
+On the 27 November, the third day of the fighting, the allied forces mounted a systematic assault supported by tanks and other armored vehicles, defeating a counterattack by the prisoners.
 By the end of the day, they had recaptured most of the fort, at that point facing sporadic gunfire and some suicide grenade attacks.
 Afghans recovered Spann's body early on 28 November.
-It was assumed nearly all of the prisoners were dead but over 100 surviving prisoners had retreated to the basement dungeon of a central building, where they hid and were discovered only when they killed the body collectors who attempted to enter it and injured two others.
-The fighting resumed.
+It was assumed by this point that nearly all of the prisoners were dead, but over 100 surviving prisoners had retreated to the basement dungeon of a central building.
+They were discovered only when body collectors attempted to enter, with the prisoners killing them and injuring two others.
 Northern Alliance fighters fired and threw in grenades and explosives into the basement, and even poured oil in and tried to set it alight, but the resistance continued.
 Later on 28 November, General Dostum arrived and personally tried to persuade the last prisoners to surrender, to no effect.
 The next day, Dostum ordered the dungeon flooded with frigid irrigation water.
 This tactic worked and the last holdouts finally surrendered on 1 December.
-Of the more than 400 prisoners brought to the fortress, just 86 emerged alive from the flooded basement, including John Walker Lindh.
+Of the more than 400 prisoners brought to the fortress, just 86 emerged alive from the flooded basement.
 Some survivors later claimed they did not participate in the battle.
 One also told The Observer reporter Luke Harding that some wanted to surrender earlier, but a group of seven Arabs took control and did not let them.